Free shipping on orders over 50€ up to 500g

 What is a precious metal?

-Since time immemorial, precious mérates have fascinated men and women with their beauty and singularity.
-But what is a métal précieux?
-It's a particularly rare métal, with high economic value and special characteristics;These include rhodium, platinum and palladium, ruthénium, osmium, iridium, gold or silver.
-They are also known as "the noble metals".
+Precious metals have always fascinated people with their beauty and uniqueness.
+But what exactly is a precious metal?
+It is a particularly rare metal with significant economic value and distinctive characteristics, such as rhodium, platinum, palladium, ruthenium,osmium, iridium,gold, orsilver.
+They are also known as “ noble metals.”

 Each metal is unique.

-In this fact sheet, we will discuss only the two most common precious metals used in jewelry: Gold and Silver.
+In this fact sheet, we will focus solely on the two precious metals most commonly used in jewelry: gold and silver.

 GOLD

-A gold jewel is made up of at least 75% pure gold.
-It is completed by silver, copper, palladium and zinc, which give strength and color to the final material.
-This is known as Or 18K or Or 750/1000.
-When it weighs 3 g or more, it must be marked with the eagle tipped dot.
+A gold piece of jewelry consists of at least 75% pure gold.
+It is alloyed with silver, copper, palladium, and zinc, which give the final material its strength and color.
+This is known as18K gold or 750/1000 gold.
+When it weighs 3 g or more, it must bear the “eagle’s head” hallmark.

-This noble metal is widely used in jewelry.
-But to compensate for the scarcity of gold, more and more jewelry is being made from recycled gold.
+It is a precious metal widely used in jewelry.
+However, to address the scarcity of gold, more and more jewelry is being made fromrecycled gold.

-Since silver is very soft, it is complemented by 7.5% of other metals to make it suitable for jewelry-making.
+Since silver is very soft, it is alloyed with 7.5% other metals to make it suitable for jewelry making.

 As with gold, more and more jewelry is being made from recycled silver.

-A vermeil jewel is a 925 silver jewel covered with a gold plating of a éminimum thickness of 5 microns.
-Esthetically, it has the color of gold, but for a much more affordable price.
+Vermeil jewelry is 925 Sterling Silver plated with a layer of gold at least 5 microns thick.
+Aesthetically, it has the color of gold, but at a much more affordable price.

-As it is considered a precious metal in its own right, it is subject to strict customs regulations.
-It must bear the poinçon d'État "V", the poinçon of the manufacturer or de poinçon of the importer as well as the poinçon "Tête de minerve".
+Since it is considered a precious metal in its own right, it is subject to strict customs regulations.
+It must bear the government hallmark “V, the manufacturer’s or importer’shallmark, as well as the “Head of Minerva” hallmark.

-Plating on metal is carried out using the electrolytic technique, also known as galvanoplasty.
-This process consists of coating objects or jewelry with a thin layer of metal.
-Precious metals such as gold, silver or rhodium are most often used.
+Metal plating is performed using the technique of electrolysis, also known as electroplating.
+This process involves coating objects or jewelry with a thin layer of metal.
+Precious metals such as gold, silver, or rhodium are most commonly used.

-They are immersed in a bath containing metal particles, in which an electric current is circulated.
-The jewel, attached to a cathode, receives ions from the anode, which fix the chosen metal to its entire surface.
+The items are immersed in a bath containing metal particles through which an electric current is passed.
+The piece of jewelry, attached to a cathode, receives ions from the anode, which deposit the chosen metal over its entire surface.

-The principle of lectrolysis creates an aesthetic effect.
-But it also forms a protective barrier for the base metal, to prevent oxidation of the jewel.
+This process, based on the principle of electrolysis, creates an aesthetic effect.
+It also forms a protective barrier over the base metal to prevent the jewelry from oxidizing.

 The quality of a jewelry plating is directly linked to two main factors: